mdulin2/SC3/README.md

 # SC3
 The third occurence of the Spokane Mayor's Cyber Cup!
 Here's to another great year :)

-Organization
+## Organization
-Each directory comes with a challenge file, an Info file and a solution file.
+Organization in this is CRUCIAL.
+Please adhere to the following when writing a challenge.
+Each directory comes with the following:
-For instance, the easy redirect folder has four files:
+- *Challenge* file

-flag.py: The web service that gives the flag.
-In most situations, this will be a text file. redirect_fun.py: The web service trying to be exploited.
+- *Solution* file
-Challenge.md: The challenge/s being given to the contestant.
+- Optional *Info* file (for setup details and other notes)
-Solution.md: The solution on how to solve the problem.
-This is to ensure that the coaches are able to help.
+- *Challanges* themselves.
-Info.md: How to use the application/challenge.
+- *Coming Soon* - Dockerized version of the challenges (that needed to be Dockerized, that is)

 Some challenge directories will have multiple challenges in one.
 For instance, the Forensics and log analysis questions will have multiple challenges per directory.
 The Challenge.md will have these labeled as seperate challenges and the Solutions file will have multiple answers, each corresponding to the solutions.

 ## Improvements